Every woman has a different experience after (and during) pregnancy. Once your baby arrives, it’s time to be extra patient with yourself.

 “It’s designed to help with pain, swelling, healing, and toning.
 Perfect for that post-baby-‘area’.” // WellnessMama.com

 Your bladder experienced A LOT of pressure from pregnancy, labor, and delivery.
 Giving birth strained the muscles down there.
 Your enlarged uterus could still be compressing the bladder, too.

 Simply laughing or sneezing could cause urine leakage postpartum.

-You do not want to be somewhere without a bathroom during your postpartum period.
-Those kegel exercises have, hopefully, helped.
-But until you regain control, just keep wearing those pads, continue your kegels, and drink plenty of liquids while avoiding caffeine.
+You don’t want to be somewhere without a bathroom during your postpartum period.
+Those Kegel exercises have, hopefully, helped.
+Until you regain control, just keep wearing those pads, continue your Kegels, and drink plenty of liquids while avoiding caffeine.

 Breast Soreness & Engorgement

 A few days after giving birth, your breasts will likely get larger and heavier from milk production.
 For some women, this causes soreness or even engorgement.

 “Some of the fullness is due to extra blood and lymph fluids in the breast tissue.
 This fullness usually eases within the first two to three weeks after delivery and your breasts should feel softer, even when your milk supply is plentiful.” // BabyCenter.com